RealParSec/realparsec.github.io/README.md

 # How to use Hammer++ with Garry's Mod

 ## Why did I create this?
 The answer is pretty simple...
 I hate myself.
-No, but really I saw a lot of people struggling to install Hammer++ and use it with Garry's Mod, so this is just a way I found to use it with Garry's Mod.
+No, but really I saw a lot of people struggling to install Hammer++ itself but they had more problems with installing it for Garry's Mod, so this is a way I found to make it work.

 ## Requirments
 - Computer running Windows 10 or better